Governors of the Australian states: Role of the governors

 The role of state governor in modern times is broken down into constitutional, ceremonial and social responsibilities.
 Regarding constitutional practices, in most cases the governor observes the convention to act on the advice of the state's cabinet (and/or premier).
 Nevertheless, the state governors, like the governor-general, retain the full panoply of the reserve powers of the Crown.
 This has been shown on two recent occasions.

 In 1987 the Governor of Queensland, Sir Walter Campbell, refused to accept the advice of the National Party premier, Joh Bjelke-Petersen, to dismiss five of his ministers and call fresh elections.
 Campbell believed that Bjelke-Petersen had lost the confidence of his own party and was behaving irrationally.
 He was also reluctant to call an election for a legislature that was barely a year old, and felt that the situation was a political rather than a constitutional matter.
 Bjelke-Petersen subsequently resigned.

 In 1989 the Governor of Tasmania, Sir Phillip Bennett, refused to grant a fresh dissolution to the Liberal premier, Robin Gray, after Gray lost his majority in the recent election.
 Although no one party had a majority in the new House of Assembly, Bennett had already been assured that the Tasmanian Greens would support a minority Labor government under Michael Field.
 Bennett thus took the view that Gray no longer had enough support to govern and could not advise him to call a second election.
 Gray then resigned; Bennett then commissioned Field as premier.

 In the event of a Governor-General's death, incapacity, removal, resignation or absence overseas, each of the state governors has a dormant commission to become the Administrator of the Commonwealth, that is, to take on the Governor-General's duties until he returns from overseas or a new appointment is made.
-The convention has been that the longest-serving state governor is appointed administrator.
+The convention is that the longest-serving state governor who is available is the one to assume the administration of the government of the Commonwealth.
 When Peter Hollingworth resigned in May 2003, Sir Guy Green, Governor of Tasmania, took on that role, serving until Major-General Michael Jeffery took office in August 2003.